 House Judiciary Committee Chairman Jerome Nadler (D-NY-10) is the MORE Act’s chief sponsor.
 The bill passed his committee in the fall.
 It has 108 cosponsors, including Central Jersey Congresswoman Bonnie Watson Coleman (D-NJ-12) and North Jersey Congressman Don Payne Jr. (D-NJ-10).
 Congressman Ed Perlmutter (D-CO-7), who sponsored the SAFE Banking Act, is also a cosponsor.
 The only Republican sponsor is Matt Gaetz (R-FL-1), who actively supports the cannabis industry.

 There is no companion bill in the Senate currently.
-In the last session, the Senate version was sponsored by then-Senator Kamala Harris (D-CA), now Vice President under President Joe Biden.
+In the last session, the Senate version was sponsored by then-Senator Kamala Harris (D-CA).
+She is now Vice President under President Joe Biden.

 The bill must pass both chambers and be signed by the President to become law.

-U.S. Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), and Senate Finance Committee Chairman Ron Wyden (D-OR) have been working on a cannabis justice bill.
+Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), and Finance Committee Chairman Ron Wyden (D-OR) are working on a cannabis bill.
 However, they have yet to produce a bill, and the midterm elections are approaching.

-The majority of the cannabis industry is pushing for the SAFE Banking Act, which makes it safe for banks to do business with cannabis companies without fear of repercussion and make expenses tax deductible for plant-touching businesses, known as 280E.
+The majority of the cannabis industry is pushing for the SAFE Banking Act.
+It makes it safe for banks to do business with cannabis companies without fear of repercussion and makes expenses tax deductible for plant-touching businesses, known as 280E.
 Since the MORE Act would declassify cannabis, it would address that problem.

-Schumer and Booker have been made public that they would prefer to pass a cannabis bill related to civil rights rather than the industry.
+Schumer and Booker would prefer to pass a cannabis bill related to civil rights rather than the industry.